greymass/anchor/nodes.md

 If you are concerned about revealing this information to any of these 3rd party API nodes, it is recommended you run your own API Node and connect to that.

 # TELOS Nodes
+## Note: You may click on the URL of a node to verify it's working prior to use
 - [http://testnet.telosfoundation.io:8888](http://testnet.telosfoundation.io:8888/v1/chain/get_info) - operated by [Telos Foundation](https://telosfoundation.io)
 - [https://api.eos.miami:17441](https://api.eos.miami:17441/v1/chain/get_info) - operated by [EOS Miami](https://eos.miami/)
 - [http://blindblocart.io:8888](http://blindblocart.io:8888/v1/chain/get_info) - operated by [BlindBlocArt](http://blindblocart.io/)